The Communication Institute of Greece (COMinG) organises its

 Deadline to submit full papers: specified at your Acceptance Letter

 The conference (ICCM2017) : 24 -27 April 2017

-You can submit your abstract (about 300 words) using the abstract submitting form and this Abstract Template or send your abstract via email (always using the abstract template ) at firstname.lastname@example.org by the 10th October 2016.
+You can submit your abstract (about 300 words) using the abstract submitting form and this Abstract Template or send your abstract via email (always using the abstract template ) at email@example.com by the 10th October 2016.
 Deadline to register and to submit full papers will be specified at your acceptance letter, in case your abstract is accepted.
-Decisions will be made within four (4) weeks after your submission.
-If you do not receive an acknowledgement of your registration, please contact us via email at email@example.com
+Decisions will be made within one (1) week after your submission.
+If you do not receive an acknowledgement of your registration or you meet any kind of problem, please contact us at firstname.lastname@example.org

 In case you would like to participate without presenting a paper, i.e. organise a panel (session, mini conference), chair a session, review papers to be included in the conference proceedings or books, contribute to the editing of a book, or any other contribution, please send an email to Dr. Margarita Kefalaki, President of Communication Institute of Greece (email@example.com ).